5 Tips to Writing A Brief for Your Creative Agency

 Web developers have likely seen dozens if not hundreds of briefs and know what a good one looks like.
 If you receive criticism or are asked to explain further, just accept it.

 You don’t want to be the person who had a terrible idea but wouldn’t listen.
-If you have a developer who is honest with you in that way, they are worth their weight in gold.
+If you have a website development agency or developer who is honest with you in that way, they are worth their weight in gold.

 Not sure what to include in a brief for your creative agency?
 No worries!
 Let’s sit down for a kick-off meeting where we’ll go over everything with you.
 Contact us now!